 Overclocking – If you have overclocked the graphics card beyond its cooling capacity then it does heat up your graphics card major components.
 Here you can either lower your overclock or get a better cooler for your graphics card.

 Check out: Best Aftermarket Graphics Card Coolers

 Thermal Paste – Over the time thermal paste between the GPU (and other components) gets burnt out.
 This will cause an improper contact between the surface of heatsink and GPU, thus reducing the thermal transfer and causing the temperature to rise.
 Here you can remove the heatsink, clean and remove the older thermal paste, apply a good quality thermal paste and then put the heatsink back on it.
-For thermal paste, I recommend Arctic Silver 5.
+For the thermal paste, I recommend Arctic Silver 5.

 Drivers not Installing / Updating

 If you are unable to update or uninstall your graphics card video driver then you can use a tool called Display Driver Uninstaller (DDU).
-DDU is small tool / utility that is used to completely remove Nvidia or AMD graphics card driver from your windows computer so that you can install the newer drivers without any issues.
+DDU is small tool/utility that is used to completely remove Nvidia or AMD graphics card driver from your Windows computer so that you can install the newer drivers without any issues.
 You can read more about DDU from the link given below.